-Tips on how to prepare prior to maternity leave/returning to work, along with tips on conversations to have with your employer, Information on expressing and storing breast milk, along with resources designed to support employees.
+Being a breastfeeding and working parent can have its challenges, but a supportive workplace and having the resources you require can make a big difference.
+On this section of our website you will find tips on how to prepare prior to maternity leave/returning to work, along with tips on conversations to have with your employer, information on expressing and storing breast milk, along with resources designed to support employees.
 You can also read about how other people negotiated this journey and the types of situations that they found helpful or unhelpful.

 Before you go on parental leave, talk to your employer/manager/HR department about flexible work options available for when you return.

 There is no requirement for employees to inform their employers if they intend to breastfeed or express when they return to work, however, the more you can plan for before baby arrives the smoother your transition back to work will be, it also allows your employer plenty of time to make any necessary arrangements.

 It helps to discuss with your employer that arrangements for managing breastfeeding and returning to work are not permanent; each baby’s breastfeeding pattern is different and will change over time.
 The pattern in which you feed or express at one month is different at six months and different again at nine and twelve months.

 ➜ Talk with your family/whānau about how they can support you